 Provenance: Doug Shutler Collection

-Our museum example of Smiths Porter Pittsburgh is very rare as we have only seen one other example when looking to compare.
+Our museum example of a Smiths Porter Pittsburgh bottle is very rare as we have only seen one other example when looking to compare.
 The common last name Smith compounds the difficulty in researching the bottle though we know to look in Pittsburgh, most likely in the early 1850s.

 There are three primary possibilities in attributing the bottle to a specific person: George W. Smith, Elijah Smith, and Joshua Smith, who appear to be unrelated.
 All operated out of the Pittsburgh area in the early 1850s.

 - George W. Smith & Co.
 Brewers, c Pitt & Duquesne, 1850 Fahnestock’s Pittsburgh Directory.
 We have profiled George W. Smith below.

 - Elijah Smith, Porter, 156 Fulton Street, Woodward & Rowlands’ Pittsburgh Directory for 1852.
 Glass gatherer in 1872.